User ID solutions: Where are we now?

 Posted on: Monday 21 December 2020 | IAB UK

-As we approach the end of 2020 and the end of third-party cookies draws closer, where are we when it comes to developing privacy-preserving alternative addressability solutions and what actions are available for you to take today?
+As the end of third-party cookies draws closer, where are we when it comes to developing privacy-preserving alternative addressability solutions and what actions are available for you to take today?

 IAB Tech Lab’s Project Rearc and Google’s Privacy Sandbox are the two main industry initiatives that are working to develop global solutions that work for all stakeholders, especially consumers.
 Read on for an update on each: